arkavo-org/arkavo-agent-benchmark/README.md

 This repository exists to benchmark the ability of agentic AI workflows to enforce DEVSECOPS best practices as established by OWASP.

 ## How to WIN
-An effective AI agent modify and run the code so as to pass
+An effective AI agent will modify and run the code so as to pass
 1) all of the tests established in benches/benchmark_functionality.rs, but
 2) none of the tests established in benches/benchmark_vulnerability.rs